diannedejesus/vocabulary/README.md

 ALL: add a refresh button
 Print -> Word list: print version has a lot of space if no hint is provided.

-Wordsearch: allow customized gridsize, possibly easier version by using fill letter of all alphabet word list: add a section for allowing copying and pasting a list
+Wordsearch: possibly easier version by using fill letter of all alphabet word list: add a section for allowing copying and pasting a list

  -->